millerj870/millerj870.github.io/_posts/2021-07-07-test-rmarkdown-for-jekyll2.md

 the right tail of the Gaussian.
 This suggests that our estimate of how unusual the high temperature is might be an underestimate.

-What happens if we broaden the range of dates we consider even further?
+Whgat happens if we broaden the range of dates we consider even further?
 After all, high temperatures also occur in July, August, and September.

 ## How Unusual is 115°F in June through September?